aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-a value that indicates whether the Workbook is shared.
+Gets a value that indicates whether the Workbook is shared.
 The default value is false.

 **Returns:**
 boolean